Difference in Differences and Ratio in Ratios for Limited Dependent Variables: Ratio in Ratios (RR) for Non-Negative Response

-the third equality is obtained by using the counter-factual $ E(Y_{3}^{0}|w,Q=1)$ both as a denominator and as a numerator.
-Hence, under ID $_{RR}$, we have (1.7) conditioned on $w$:
+keep in mind that $S$ is independent of the other random variables, and ID$ _{RR}$ involves only untreated responses.
+In ID$_{RR}$, $E(Y_{3}^{0}|w,Q=1)$ is a counterfactual, because only $E(Y_{3}^{1}|w,Q=1)$ is realized for $Q=1$ at $t=3$.
+ID$_{RR}$ is analogous to the usual DD identification condition (i.e., parallel trends) appropriate for linear models:

+\qquad The main point is that $RR(w)-1$ is the `proportional effect on the treated at the post-treatment period $t=3$', in view of the first and last expressions of the following:

-\qquad $RR(w)$ can be estimated nonparametrically by substituting nonparametric estimators into the four components of $RR(w)$.
-Although this is theoretically straightforward, it is not what practitioners would do, unless the dimension of $W$ is low or all components of $W$ are discrete.
-Instead, we explore a much simpler semiparametric exponential regression instead next---semiparametric because only $E(Y|W,Q,S)$ is specified, not the full distribution of $Y|(W,Q,S)$.
+\qquad If the dimension of $W$ is low (or if $W$ is discrete), $RR(w)$ can be estimated nonparametrically by substituting nonparametric estimators into the four components of $RR(w)$.
+In practice, however, typically the dimension of $W$ is high, and thus we explore a simpler semiparametric exponential regression next---semiparametric because only $E(Y|W,Q,S)$ is specified, not the full distribution of $Y|(W,Q,S)$.